locuskuren/myShop/README.md

 Typescript
 - React
 - Redux
+- Redux Thunk
 - Stripe
+- Axios
+- Immer
+- React Router
+- Sass

 ## Brief Description:

 Simple eCommerce platform on which you can:
  - authenticate
  - browse through different products and add them to the cart
  - check out your and pay with stripe test card and then view the order list on the profile page